joonanlab/joonanlab.github.io/team/yujinkim.md

 photo: blank.png
 ---

 Yujin is interested in how nervous system develops at a celluar level.
-She is working on a single cell RNA-sequencing dataset from neurodevelopment, and aims to describe the cellular landscape in neurodevelopment and find a cell type associated with neurodevelopmental disorder.
+During the training in the lab, she will be mainly working on a single cell RNA-sequencing dataset from neurodevelopment and animal model of autism spectrum disorder.
+Her research focuses on the cellular landscape in neurodevelopment and a cell type associated with neurodevelopmental disorder.

 ### Education & Training